 Who has developed CQRS Local?

-Working in collaboration enables the very best system development and support teams to partner together and provide a system which suits the needs of commissioners and providers across the country.
+Working in collaboration enables the very best system development and support teams, to partner together and provide a system which suits the needs of commissioners and providers across the country.

 The CSU Collaborative are able to bring the benefits of scale whilst making the most of the trusted working relationships and knowledge they each have at a local level.
-The system has been commissioned by NHSE/I.

 What are the key drivers behind CQRS Local?

 There are several key drivers behind the introduction of CQRS Local – all of them have technology, efficiency and reducing bureaucracy at their heart.
-The General Practice Forward View highlights the need for new ways of working to reduce administrative overhead in general practice and streamline processes.
+The General Practice Forward View (GPFV) highlights the need for new ways of working to reduce administrative overhead in general practice and streamline processes.

 The Five Year Forward View supported the need for efficiency savings and outlined the need for services to be commissioned, provided and paid for in new ways.
 These two key strategies are further supported by the ‘Next Steps on the NHS Five Year Forward View’ and ‘Refreshing NHS Plans for 2018/19’ – both strengthening the need for new place-based commissioning models.